 A permit may not be necessary if the active substance and/or plant protection product is not going to be released into the environment.

-For importing plant protection products (pesticides) into the UK
+For importing plant protection products (pesticides) into Northern Ireland

-If you wish to import a plant protection product into the UK and market it on the basis that it is identical to a product already authorised in the UK, you must apply for a parallel permit.
-Procedures for these applications are different to those for other commercial authorisations.
-If you want to use an imported product but do not wish to market it in the UK, you may apply for an 'own use parallel permit'.
+If you wish to import a plant protection product into Northern Ireland and market it on the basis that it is identical to a product already authorised in Northern Ireland, you must apply for a parallel permit.
+Procedures for these applications are different to those for commercial authorisations.
+If you want to use an imported product but do not wish to market it in Northern Ireland, you may apply for an 'own use parallel permit'.

-For an extension of use of a product by a grower
+For an extension of authorisation for a minor use product

 For an adjuvant

-If you wish to market an adjuvant for use with a plant protection product in the UK, you must apply for its inclusion on the 'Official List' of adjuvants.
+If you wish to market an adjuvant for use with a plant protection product, you must apply for its inclusion on the 'Official List' of adjuvants.
 The 'List Entry' will specify the identity of the adjuvant and the conditions that a user must comply with.

-See the guidance document on adjuvants for more information on this type of application.
+The guidance document on adjuvants provides more information on this type of application.

 For commodity substances